DillonKoch/Sports_Betting/README.md

 # Sports Betting
 This project uses machine learning to predict the outcome of common bets (Spread, Moneyline, Total) in four sports leagues (NFL, NBA, College Football, College Basketball).

-The algorithms are trained on a database of team stats and odds for each game dating back to 2007.
 See the latest predictions [here](https://personal-website-app-gfrfw.mongodbstitch.com/sports-betting/).

 <p align="center">